-The problem addressed in this paper is the practical management of device certificates for field-level automation devices.
 A certificate infrastructure is required that is suitable for an operational automation environment.
-Main considerations are the demand for extremely high system availability, requiring that the automation system can continue to operate in an autonomous island mode, and the fact that many automation systems are set-up as separate network segments that have no or only limited connectivity with general office networks or even the public Internet.
+Main considerations are the demand for extremely high system availability, requiring that the automation system can continue to operate in an autonomous island mode, and the fact that many automation systems are setup as separate network segments that have no, or only limited connectivity with general office networks, or even the public Internet.
 Moreover, the fact that these systems are typically engineered, e.g., that the communication relations are known up front, can be leveraged for certificate and access management.
+It should also be mentioned that certification of products and solutions plays an increasingly important role.
+Especially in the area of critical infrastructures, regulatory requirements for product certification exist.
+But also operators require certified products to ensure both their own compliance with defined security procedures, and policies, as well as to ensure product interoperability, and security.
+The industrial security standard being investigated in this paper is ISO/IEC 62433 [10], which on one hand defines security levels, and on the other hand defines requirements for each security level, without being prescriptive about the actual implementation.
+This standard is currently intended to enhance the industrial automation certification scheme of IEC IECEE [11] with respect to security.

-A self-contained certificate management tool (command line tool, or with GUI) can be well suited for a small number of devices, but it does not scale well to scenarios with a larger number of devices.
-A full-blown PKI infrastructure could be efficient for an extremely huge number of devices, but these go beyond the scale of a common single automation systems.
+Existing approaches for device certificate management have severe limitations when applied for field-level automation devices.
+A self-contained certificate management tool (command line tool, or with GUI) can be, with corresponding procedures, and personal, and organizational security measures, well suited for a small number of devices, but it does not scale well to scenarios with a larger number of devices.
+A full-blown PKI infrastructure could be efficient for an extremely huge number of devices, as, e. g., WiMax, or cellular modems, but these go beyond the scale of a common single automation systems.

-The problem can be summarized that a solution is needed that can be set-up and operated autonomously within a certain automation environment without relying on a globally accepted certification authority, and that scales well for "midsize" automation environments, for which a self-contained certificate tool is too small, and a full PKI solution would be too complex and costly.
-It may be also advantageous to avoid the need for deploying a separate identity and access management infrastructure.
+The problem can be summarized that a solution is needed that can be setup, and operated autonomously within a certain automation environment without relying on a globally accepted certification authority, and that scales well for "midsize" automation environments, for which a self-contained certificate tool is too small, and a full PKI solution would be too complex, and costly.
+It may be also advantageous to avoid the need for deploying a separate identity, and access management infrastructure.
+The paper is an extended version of [1] that presents in particular more details about security for industrial automation, and control systems, and describes extended example for the usage of certificate whitelisting within the energy automation application domain.

-The remainder of this paper if structured as follows: After summarizing background work in Section II, Section III describes certificate whitelists as a new paradigm for using digital certificates.
-The management of certificate whitelists is described generically in Section IV, and a specific adaption into energy automation systems is outlined in Section V. An outlook to possible future extensions is given in Section VI.
+The remainder of this paper if structured as follows: After summarizing background work in Section II, an overview on the industrial security standards IEC62443 [10] is given in section III.
+Section IV describes certificate whitelists as a new paradigm for using digital certificates.
+The management of certificate whitelists is described generically in Section V, and a specific adaption into energy automation systems is outlined in Section VI.
+An outlook to possible future extensions is given in Section VII.